animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-If you are not familiar with Spring’s transaction abstraction then we strongly recommend [reading](https://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#transaction-motivation) about *Spring’s Transaction Management* infrastructure as it offers a consistent *programming model* that works transparently across multiple APIs and can be configured either programmatically or declaratively (the most popular choice).
+If you are not familiar with Spring's transaction abstraction then we strongly recommend [reading](https://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#transaction-motivation) about *Spring's Transaction Management* infrastructure as it offers a consistent *programming model* that works transparently across multiple APIs and can be configured either programmatically or declaratively (the most popular choice).